wroge/sqlt/README.md

 // SELECT id, title FROM books WHERE POSITION($1 IN LOWER(title)) > 0; ["the hobbit"]
 ```

-## Outsourcing options into a Config
+## Outsourcing Options into a Config

 - All options can be injected via a config struct for reusability.
 - `Start` and `End` functions allows **monitoring and logging** of your sql queries.